uib/w3.uib.no/doc/development-setup.md

 Alternate recommendation is a use a name like <http://w3.uib.9zlhb.xip.io> as this doesn’t require you to mess with the _/etc/hosts_ file.
 Visit [xip.io](http://xip.io) to learn how this works.

+Review the file drupal/.htaccess.
+Modules mentioned in this file should be enabled in the Apache-configuration (mod\_rewrite etc.)

 ### Set up PostgreSQL